Amphetamines (central nervous system stimulant)

 Description, Street Names & Effects

-Amphetamine is also referred to as Speed.
-Like cocaine, it’s a stimulant which increases a person’s ability to stay awake and even increases focus.
-It raises the levels of norepinephrine and dopamine in the brain, and when these chemicals increase, a person will feel euphoria and an increase in energy.
+Amphetamine, like the drug cocaine, is a stimulant which increases a person’s ability to stay awake and increases focus.
+It raises levels of norepinephrine and dopamine in the brain.
+When consumed, these chemicals will cause a person to feel euphoria and increased energy.

 Street Names: